-Proof is a measure of the alcohol content of a beverage and is expressed as a percentage.
+Proof is a measure of the alcohol content of a beverage.
 In the U.S., policymakers define proof as twice the percentage of alcohol by volume (ABV).
 For example, a drink with 40% ABV is 80 proof.

 Alcohol is one of the most widely consumed psychoactive substances worldwide.